alufdavid/Pyhton_LibraryBackDoor-ReverseShell-ByPass_AV/README.md

 # BackDoor-py-Lib
-# This Exploit Is Bade on the single malicious functionallity
+# This Exploit Is Based on the single malicious functionallity technique

 A python Library that when the main function is imported - creates a Reverse Shell to an attacker